EVEREST BASE CAMP TREK

 The trekking route stretches along with Dudh Koshi River to Lukla.
 The trek ends here at small mountain airstrip and catch flight to Kathmandu.
 Overnight at Guesthouse, breakfast, lunch and dinner included.

-30-minutes amazing scenic fly back to Kathmandu.
+30 minutes amazing scenic flight back to Kathmandu.
 Overnight at Hotel, breakfast included.

 Day 15 Rest Day at Kathmandu

 This day, you can relax and have a tour at city or go for shopping at Thamel (the tourist hub).
 Overnight stay at hotel.